inaciogu/terraform-aws-ecs-queues-based-autoscaling/README.md

 ## Network configuration

 You can use the `vpc` property inside the `service` to create a new VPC or use an existing one by setting the `network` property with your *subnets* and *security groups*.

+## Create autoscaling only

+If you only want to create autoscaling for an existing service.
+Set the `create_cluster` and `create_service` variables to false.
+After that, define the cluster name and service name and autoscaling rules